blankego/blankego.github.com/resources.md

 -- The big snake is moaning!

 I started programming by learnging turbo BASIC and PASCAL and a little bit C, But my process slept for N years until I rediscovered the Wonderland of programming by meeting Python, It's truely a fun language but not a easy one.
 I love underscore promises she stays single!
 Mess with a couple(`__`) to have an affair is just not my thing ;) Why on earth are there so many `self`, `__`.
 And as a pure dynamic language it surprisingly lacks a decent closure, don't tell me it has a `lambda`,  for me it's more like a `lame-duh`.
 And here comes the really deal-breaker.
 They indeed compiled the damn runtime in different encodings for different platforms, [UCS-4](http://en.wikipeda.org/UCS-4) for linux and [UCS-2](http://en.wikipeda.org/UCS-2) for mswin32 respectively!
-When use the UCS2 version You cannot treat characters beyond [BMP](http://en.wikipedia.org/wiki/Plane_\(Unicode\)#Basic_Multilingual_Plane) the same way as the other characters, You have to manipulate surrogate-pairs by hand, `len()` `for c in s:` all crippled, in one word, the cross-platform blurb turned to bullcrap .
+When use the UCS2 version You cannot treat characters beyond [BMP](http://en.wikipedia.org/wiki/Plane_\(Unicode\)#Basic_Multilingual_Plane) the same way as the other characters, You have to manipulate surrogate-pairs by hand, `len()` , `for c in s:` all crippled, in one word, the cross-platform blurb turned to bullcrap .
 As a Chinese speaker how can accept that?

 + [PQR](http://rgruet.free.fr/PQR27/PQR2.7.html) - Python Quick Reference, the invaluable reference.

 ### Ruby
-Ruby is awesome, and very easy to learn.
+Ruby is awesome and elegant, its syntax is basically impeccable, except the slightly fat runtime.

 ### Functional
-I'm a big fan of functional programming, I like filter, fold, map, currying..., so many fun!
+I'm a big fan of functional programming, I like filter, fold, map, currying..., so much fun!

 - [Learn You a Haskell for Great Good](http://learnyouahaskell.com) - Monad, thunk, statelessness, lazyness, meet the beast.
 I appreciate the purity, but I'm too addictive to the stateful world, I doubt I can ever get used to solve realworld problems in such a linguistic puristic way.